ascott1/b-3/README.md

-backbone-browserify-grunt-boilerplate
+B-3
 =====================================

-A boilerplate for working with Backbone, Browserify, and Grunt
+A boilerplate for working with Backbone, Browserify, Bower, and Grunt